-Of course, to achieve its affordable price, something had to give, and in this case it's a standard four-wheel-drive system.
-The base Patriot, called the Sport, is a front-wheel-drive vehicle with a 2.4-liter, double-overhead-cam four-cylinder engine that produces 170 horsepower.
-A five-speed manual transmission is standard.
+Of course, to achieve its affordable price, something had to give, and in this case it's a standard 4-wheel-drive system.
+The base Patriot, called the Sport, is a front-wheel-drive vehicle with a 2.4-liter, double-overhead-cam 4-cylinder engine that produces 170 horsepower.
+A 5-speed manual transmission is standard.

-The base Sport comes with a stripped-down list of standard features, but still includes bucket seats, a four-speaker AM/FM stereo system with a CD player, a tilt steering wheel, intermittent wipers, an anti-theft system, rack-and-pinion steering, halogen headlights, and brake assist, which provides maximum braking in emergencies.
+The base Sport comes with a stripped-down list of standard features, but still includes bucket seats, a 4-speaker AM/FM stereo system with a CD player, a tilt steering wheel, intermittent wipers, an anti-theft system, rack-and-pinion steering, halogen headlights and brake assist, which provides maximum braking in emergencies.

-The Freedom-Drive I, designed for light off-road capability, is a full-time four-wheel-drive system with a lock mode, which can handle deep snow, sand, or other difficult surfaces at speeds under 10 miles per hour.
-The Trail-Rated Freedom-Drive II Off-Road Group is an off-road package that merges four-wheel-drive capability with an optimized engine and transmission for rock crawling, as well as such features as hill descent control, brake lock differentials, a one-inch higher ground clearance, a heavy-duty cooling system, and body-sealing for water-fording capability.
+The Freedom-Drive I, designed for light off-road capability, is a full-time 4-wheel-drive system with a lock mode, which can handle deep snow, sand or other difficult surfaces at speeds under 10 miles per hour.
+The Trail-Rated Freedom-Drive II Off-Road Group is an off-road package that merges 4-wheel-drive capability with an optimized engine and transmission for rock crawling, as well as such features as hill descent control, brake lock differentials, a 1-inch higher ground clearance, a heavy-duty cooling system and body sealing for water-fording capability.

-For better fuel efficiency, the Patriot is available with an optional 158-horsepower, 2.0-liter four-cylinder engine with variable valve timing.
-It's available only on the Sport 4x2 with a Continuously Variable Transaxle (CVT) transmission for maximum efficiency.
+For better fuel efficiency, the Patriot is available with an optional 158-horsepower, 2.0-liter 4-cylinder engine with variable valve timing.
+It's available only in the Sport 4x2 with a continuously variable transmission (CVT) for maximum efficiency.
 However, drivers and reviewers have noted that while it's efficient, the CVT can be noisy in aggressive motoring situations, such as when accelerating rapidly or ascending a steep slope.